MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-addremoveprograms.md

 <!-- NoChooseProgramsPage-Description-Begin -->
 <!-- Description-Source-ADMX -->
 Removes the Set Program Access and Defaults button from the Add or Remove Programs bar.
-As a result, users cannot view or change the associated page.
+As a result, users can't view or change the associated page.

 The Set Program Access and Defaults button lets administrators specify default programs for certain activities, such as Web browsing or sending e-mail, as well as which programs are accessible from the Start menu, desktop, and other locations.

-If you disable this setting or do not configure it, the Set Program Access and Defaults button is available to all users.
+If you disable this setting or don't configure it, the Set Program Access and Defaults button is available to all users.

-This setting does not prevent users from using other tools and methods to change program access or defaults.
+This setting doesn't prevent users from using other tools and methods to change program access or defaults.

-This setting does not prevent the Set Program Access and Defaults icon from appearing on the Start menu.
+This setting doesn't prevent the Set Program Access and Defaults icon from appearing on the Start menu.
 See the "Remove Set Program Access and Defaults from Start menu" setting.
 <!-- NoChooseProgramsPage-Description-End -->

 <!-- NoChooseProgramsPage-Editable-Begin -->